dart-lang/language/working/2364 - primary constructors/feature-specification.md

 class Point(int x, {required int y});
 ```

+In this declaration it is possible to omit the modifier `required` on the
+named parameter `y`, because it is implied by the fact that the type of `y`
+is non-nullable (potentially non-nullable is enough).

 The current scope for the default values in the primary constructor is the
 enclosing library scope.
 This means that a naive copy/paste operation on
 the source code could change the meaning of the default value.
 In that case